From the Louisiana Purchase to the Oregon Trail: America's westward expansion

 This transaction is known as the 'Louisiana Purchase'.

-These territories which the US gained stretched from New Orleans and the Gulf of Mexico in the south, through the plains to part of Canada in the north, and from the Mississippi River in the east the Rocky Mountains in the west.
+These territories which the US gained stretched from New Orleans and the Gulf of Mexico in the south, through the plains to part of Canada in the north, and from the Mississippi River in the east and the Rocky Mountains in the west.

 These new lands, which were around 828,000 square miles (2,144,520 square km) in size, effectively doubled the size of the United States of America at the time, and it opened up vast new territories for settlement.